MetaOthello: A Controlled Study of Multiple World Models in Transformers: Introduction

+\textbf{Economization and causal routing.} The model shares representation where games agree and diverges only where rules conflict, in proportion to the probability of conflict at each board location.
+A localized mid-layer circuit constructs and routes game identity: steering it causally controls which rule system the model applies to an ambiguous prefix, while a matched control does not.
+When variants diverge sharply, the model commits to one of them early rather than maintaining both.

-These results suggest that transformers converge on aligned state representations across world models while maintaining independent game-specific computations.
-We view MetaOthello as a methodological contribution: a controlled testbed for developing and validating interpretability techniques that may eventually scale to understanding how larger models organize heterogeneous knowledge.
+These results suggest transformers reconcile multiple world models not by partitioning capacity but by sharing aligned state representations and localizing conflict to identifiable circuits.
+We view MetaOthello as a methodological contribution: a controlled, ground-truth testbed for developing and validating interpretability techniques that may eventually scale to how larger models organize heterogeneous knowledge.